The-Discounters/vizsurvey/README.md

 http://localhost:3000?treatment_id=3&participant_id=1&session_id=3 will take you to the treatment survey. http://localhost:3000/dev?participant_id=1&session_id=3 will take you to the list of treatments.

-**This is obsoleted by the deployment in AWS**

-### `npm run deploy`

-Will deploy the application to github pages via gh_pages package.
-Then surf to https://release.d2ptxb5fbsc082.amplifyapp.com?treatment_id=2&participant_id=1&session_id=3

-Change the participant_id to the value for the person taking the survey.

-### Online Hosting

-The survey is hosted in AWS and writes the responses to an S3 bucket.
-Go to

-Change the participant_id to the value for the person taking the survey.

-### `npm run cypress-open`
+### `yarn cypress-open`

 Opens cypress window to selenct and run cypress tests.
-Make sure to already have the app running with `npm start`. https://docs.cypress.io/guides/guides/command-line
+Make sure to already have the app running with `yarn start`. https://docs.cypress.io/guides/guides/command-line

-### `npm run cypress-run`
+### `yarn cypress-run`

 Runs cypress tests automatically in headless mode.
-Make sure to already have the app running with `npm start`. https://docs.cypress.io/guides/guides/command-line
+Make sure to already have the app running with `yarn start`. https://docs.cypress.io/guides/guides/command-line

 ## Learn More